 And as you teach your children, you should also education yourself with these books for adults.

-Plan on using this list?
+Plan on using this list of books about racism and diversity for kids?
 Please share it on Pinterest!

 Children’s Books about Racism and Diversity